OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ```

 ##### Content Providers

+Permissions are applied via `android:permission` attribute within <provider> tag restrict access to data in a ContentProvider.
+Content providers have an important additional security facility called URI permissions which is described next.
+Unlike the other components, ContentProviders have two separate permission attributes that can be set, `android:readPermission` restricts who can read from the provider, and `android:writePermission` restricts who can write to it.
+If a ContentProvider is protected with both read and write permissions, holding only the write permission does not also grant read permissions.

+The permissions are checked when you first retrieve a provider (if you don't have either permission, a SecurityException is thrown), and as you perform operations on the provider.
+Using ContentResolver.query() requires holding the read permission; using ContentResolver.insert(), ContentResolver.update(), ContentResolver.delete() requires the write permission.
+In all of these cases, not holding the required permission results in a SecurityException being thrown from the call.

+Permissions are checked when you first retrieve a provider and as operations are performed using the ContentProvider.
+Using `ContentResolver.query()` requires holding the read permission; using `ContentResolver.insert()`, `ContentResolver.update()`, `ContentResolver.delete()` requires the write permission.
+A `SecurityException` will be thrown from the call if proper permissions are not held in all these cases.

+#### Content Provider URI Permissions
+The standard permission system is not sufficient when being used with content providers.
+For example a content provider may want to limit permissions to READ permissions in order to protect itself, while using custom URIs to retrieve information.
+An application should only have the permission for that specific URI.

+The solution is per-URI permissions.
+When starting or returning a result from an activity, the method can set `Intent.FLAG_GRANT_READ_URI_PERMISSION` and/or `Intent.FLAG_GRANT_WRITE_URI_PERMISSION`.
+This grants permission to the activity for
+the specific URI regardless if it has permissions to access to data from the content provider.

+This allows a common capability-style model where user interaction drives ad-hoc granting of fine-grained permission.
+This can be a key facility for reducing the permissions needed by apps to only those directly related to their behavior.
+Without this model in place malicous users may access other members email attachments or harvest contact lists for future use via unprotected URIs.
+In the manifest these tags `android:grantUriPermissions` attribute or <grant-uri-permissions> help restrict the URIs.

+For further information on URI permissions please reference [grantUriPermission](https://developer.android.com/guide/topics/manifest/provider-element#gprmsn), [revokeUriPermission()](https://developer.android.com/reference/android/content/Context#revokeUriPermission(android.net.Uri,%20int)), and [checkUriPermission()](https://developer.android.com/reference/android/content/Context#checkUriPermission(android.net.Uri,%20int,%20int,%20int)).

+#### Static Analysis

 The "Sieve" application implements a vulnerable content provider.
 To list the content providers exported by the Sieve app, execute the following command: